Blacklisted client might not notice it lost the lock

 After blacklisting the lock owner, if after 30 seconds the blacklist is removed, the watch on the RBD image header should be marked as failed and librbd should be able to detect that the lock was lost when it attempts to re-acquire it.
 However, during an iSCSI test where IO was incorrectly sent to previously blacklisted lock owner, the IO improperly succeeded when it should have failed w/ -EROFS.

-#1 Updated by Jason Dillaman over 1 year ago
+#1 Updated by Jason Dillaman about 4 years ago

 (1) upon blacklist, the watcher doesn't attempt to re-acquire the lock but that leaves the lock in a "locked" state internally since it also doesn't attempt to reacquire the lock.